matrix-org/matrix-spec/content/client-server-api/_index.md

 To use this grant, homeservers and clients MUST:

-- Support the authorization code grant as per [RFC 6749 section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
+- Support the authorisation code grant as per [RFC 6749 section 4.1](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1).
 - Support the [refresh token grant](#refresh-token-grant).
 - Support PKCE using the `S256` code challenge method as per [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636).
 - Use [pre-registered](#client-registration), strict redirect URIs.